 - Under Properties, edit the title of the tile, its comparison value, visualization, or size.

-- Under Filter, select the social profiles to display in the tile, and filter by tag and/or campaign.
+- Under Data, select the social profiles to display in the tile, and filter by tag and/or campaign.

 If an option is greyed out, it is not available for the selected tile.

 Each tile needs to be filtered individually, filtering by tag or campaign is not available at the report level.

 Metrics on posts published in the last 31 days will continue to refresh.
 Data for Post metrics is available from Oct 2, 2017.